-High, Medium, Low
+- High, Medium, Low

-Must-have, Nice-to-have
+- Must-have, Nice-to-have, Unlikely-to-have

-Level 0, Level 1, Level 2, ...
+- Level 0, Level 1, Level 2, ...

 Some requirements can be discarded if they are considered 'out of scope'.

 The requirement given below is for a Calendar application.
 Stakeholders of the software (e.g. product designers) might decide the following requirement is not in the scope of the software.